-Federal Pell Grant
+A) Federal Pell Grant

-The largest federal student aid program is the Federal Pell Grant Program.
+This is the largest federal student aid program.
 Its purpose is to ensure that all eligible students have some financial resources necessary to continue their education.
 The amount of Federal Pell Grant received depends on the student's financial need, the cost of attendance, the number of hours enrolled/completed, and the actual time frame he or she is enrolled during the school year.
-The range for Federal Pell Grants during the 2007-2008 academic year is from \$400 to \$4,310.
-A Federal Pell Grant is often combined with other types of aid.
-For more information, students are encouraged to contact the Financial Aid Office.
+The range for Federal Pell Grants during the 2008-2009 academic year is from \$890 to \$4,731.

-Federal Supplemental Educational Opportunity Grant
+B) Federal Supplemental Educational Opportunity Grant

 Students demonstrating exceptional financial need may receive a Federal Supplemental Educational Opportunity Grant.
-To apply, students must complete the Free Application for Federal Student Aid (FAFSA).